 - Guide 1: How to Remove Trojan.Agent.UX and SpamTool.Agent.SBK from Windows.

-- Guide 2: Get rid of Trojan.Agent.UX and SpamTool.Agent.SBK from Mac OS X.
+- Guide 2: Get rid of Trojan.Agent.UX and SpamTool.Agent.SBK on Mac OS X.

-- Guide 3: Remove Trojan.Agent.UX and SpamTool.Agent.SBK from Google Chrome.
+- Guide 3: Remove Trojan.Agent.UX and SpamTool.Agent.SBK in Google Chrome.

 - Guide 4: Erase Trojan.Agent.UX and SpamTool.Agent.SBK from Mozilla Firefox.